• There are no suggestions because the search field is empty.

 Cool down

-Jog or stretch for 30 seconds after exercising to encourage blood circulation and lower body temperature, helping your muscles recover.
+Jog or stretch for 30 seconds after exercising to encourage blood circulation and lower body temperature, which will help your muscles recover.

 Always listen to your body.
-If your muscles are sore, stop the activity that is causing pain and rest.
-You should avoid using one part of your arm repeatedly.
+If your muscles are sore, stop the activity causing pain and rest.
+Avoid using one part of your arm repeatedly.
 The stress should be spread evenly throughout your arm to prevent overusing one particular muscle.

 You can minimise and prevent tennis elbow with the proper precautions, equipment and recovery methods mentioned above.
 If tennis elbow continues to trouble you, visit a physiotherapist for a consultation.